Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

 It seems odd that a man would leave at the busiest time of year on his farm and not tell his wife the nature of his business.

 He Announces He's Walking

 As if to forestall any questions, Earnshaw announces he's walking.
 How curious that he doesn't divulge why he has to leave, what his business is, but yet he includes this information, almost as if he wants to head off any questions.

 Earnshaw almost treats this trip as a frivolous undertaking, which, with the distance and rigors involved, it clearly is not.
 We learn that he is generally a stern man, yet he is joking and merry.
 Why is he acting out of character?

-Bronte may indeed have been providing another clue to readers: Earnshaw didn't have business in Liverpool, he had business closer to home.
+Bronte may indeed have been providing another clue to readers: Earnshaw didn't have business in Liverpool; he had business closer to home.
 He invented Liverpool as his destination to deflect suspicion.
 Liverpool was far enough away from the farm that people wouldn't suspect him of going to a location nearby.
-And, of course, if that was the case, what was his motive for the fabrication?
+And, of course, what was his motive for the fabrication if that was the case?
 What was he hiding?

 Why Would Mr. Earnshaw Walk When He Had Horses?

-If Earnshaw had important business to conduct, that couldn't wait until after harvest, why on earth would he go on a grueling walk that would have consumed so much of his time and energy, he would have had little time left over for business?
-And when he reached Liverpool, without his horse and buggy, he also would have been hindered and would have had to walk or hire some type of transportation in order to conduct his business.
+If Earnshaw had important business to conduct that couldn't wait until after harvest, why on earth would he go on a grueling walk that would have consumed so much of his time and energy?
+He would have had little time left over for business.
+And when he reached Liverpool, without his horse and buggy, he would have been hindered and had to walk or hire some type of transportation to conduct his business.
 This truly doesn't make sense from any standpoint.